DannieBGoode/opensx70/_posts/2021/11/2021-11-23-R-configuration.md

 >
 > *Specifications for the R shutter differ from all other SX-70 shutters.*

-But we already know how the [shutter](https://opensx70.com/posts/2018/11/sx70-shutter) works.
-The inefficient shutter as was called had a changing aperture, and was the work of the late Dr.Baker and [Dr. Plummer](https://www.wtpoptics.com/about.html).
-It has the characteristics teardrop shape in one way or another...
+But I've already shown you how the [shutter](https://opensx70.com/posts/2018/11/sx70-shutter) works.
+The inefficient shutter, as was called, had a changing aperture, and was the work of the late Dr.Baker and [Dr. Plummer](https://www.wtpoptics.com/about.html).
+It has the characteristic teardrop shape in one way or another...

-So the question is: what is this "R configuration" why do they want the R configuration shutters so badly?
+So the question is: what is this "R configuration" and why do they want the R configuration shutters back so badly?

-Aside asking Ted Liszewski we can only speculate, but I think they are lost prototypes, probably given to employees.
+Aside from asking Ted Liszewski we can only speculate, but I think they must be lost prototypes, probably given to employees.

 So here's my plea, if you have any information about the R Configuration or have a camera with that configuration, please contact me.
-Also any documentation would be welcome.
+Also, any related documentation would be very welcome.

 Here's the original document:
 ---------------------